developersIndia/jarvim/README.md

 So, as you can Jarvim's goals mightn't cater to everyone.
 But if you're planning to start using Neovim, Jarvim might just be the right place to start it with!

-## Prerequisites & Good-t0-Know Info
+## Prerequisites & Good-to-Know Info

 While Jarvim aims to provide an IDE-like experience within Neovim at the invocation of a shell command, it still requires some prerequisite dependencies